judyzhu-math/numerical-analysis-ii/README.md

 - the number of Richardson iterations
 - the discrete error compared with the analytic solution

-As the mesh width $h$ decreases, the largest eigenvalue of the finite difference matrix increases.
-Therefore, the damping parameter becomes smaller, and the number of iterations usually increases.

 #### Observation

 As the mesh width $h$ decreases, the largest eigenvalue $\lambda_{\max}(A)$ increases approximately like $O(h^{-2}).
 Since the Richardson damping parameter is chosen as